 Have you been Charged with Assault on an Unborn Child in Georgia?

 If you have been charged with assault of an unborn child, you are not only facing the stigma that the crime comes with, but also serious consequences.
-If you or a loved one has been charged with this crime, Lawson and Berry and their team of Georgia Attorneys will listen to your story without judgment and will seek to help you.
-Our Lawyers have years of experience in criminal law and will build the best defense possible for you case.
+If you or a loved one has been charged with this crime, Lawson and Berry and their team of Georgia Assault on an Unborn Child Attorneys will listen to your story without judgment and will seek to help you.
+Our assault on an unborn child lawyers in Georgia have years of experience in criminal law and will build the best defense possible for you case.
 Contact us today for a free consultation.

 The Crime of Assault on an Unborn Child in Georgia